shan23chen/Medication-Change-Events-Detection/README.md

 # Medication-Change-Events-Detection
 Shan and Sheng's n2c2 2022 track 1 sub 2 &amp; 3 task's attempts.

-Overleaf ACL format paper version: https://www.overleaf.com/1821713696cpvknwsvqrtv
+Overleaf ACL format paper version: will be revealed after test_result is out

 Note: the paper only focus on the submitted system.